Kaiwhakahaere Waka Rererangi

 Flying experience at aero clubs

-If you are between 12 and 18 years old, you can apply to join the Young Eagles flying experience programme, run through local aero clubs.
+If you are between 12 and 18 years old, you can apply for the Young Eagles flying experience programme, run through local aero clubs.

 Aeroplane pilots need to be: